 A week before the observation session, please send the placement tutor extracts from your Placement file so that she/he can contextualise your work and the group or child they will see on their visit.
 It is essential that you provide this information before the tutor visit.
 It is crucial that you complete the box at the top of the tutor observation form with information about the particular group or individual you are teaching in advance of the tutor's visit.
-This box should have the learning intentions you also have on your lesson plan for the session.
-Don't forget to show how the plan links to the deaf child's IEP (or other individual plan).
-Mention in this form if the child has an additional disability, how the child prefers to communicate and any other important issue which will help contextualise the visit for the tutor.

 Discuss with your visiting tutor when the meetings with the mentor and you are going to take place and make sure they know where it will be.
 The observation of your teaching is usually 30 - 40 minutes.
 There will be a meeting between the university visiting tutor and the QToD mentor usually after the observation or after the visiting tutor has had a chance to watch the uploaded video.
 The head of service may also want time to talk to the university tutor at the end of their visit, so please ask them in advance if they would like to do this and arrange the time and place for them to meet, or access to a phone.
-Remember the visiting tutors have very busy schedules too.
-This is why we expect the Appendix 1 form to be uploaded to Turnitin at last one month before the internal placement starts.
+Remember the visiting tutors are all working ToDs and they have very busy schedules too.
+This is why we expect the Appendix 1 form to be uploaded to Turnitin at last 3 months before the external placement starts.
 You should have negotiated the visit date before you upload the form.